Aequivinius/age_mentions/readme.md

 ### Annotation

 * 3 things are annotated *per age mention*: span, confidence and about.
-  * only AMs for humans and mice are labelled, not for cells ('adult oligodendrocytes')
+  * only AMs for humans and mice are labelled, not for cells ('adult oligodendrocytes'); nor for diseases ('my 36 yo MS')
   * spans can be discontinuous, eg `5,9;11,13`
   * confidence is either `1` (for infered or unspecific AMs), `2` for age groups and `3` if precise within 1 year
   * about is either `speaker` (the person who wrote the post) or `patient` (person who has **a** disease, not necessarily the disease in question for the dataset).
 Can be also both or nothing (if it's about somebody the doctor, for example).
 Sometimes there will be quoted speech in a post (a patient said: 'I was 16'), which is not annotated as `speaker` if